Kyrremann/TagStory/README.md

 ### App
 * ~~Get compass to work properly~~
- * To unstable to use, scapping it
+ * To unstable to use, scrapping it
 * User profile and functionality in the application
  * Connect with Google, Facebook, Twitter and other popular services
 * Quiz and story scoring
 * Better UI for the quizmode.
 Green when correct, red when you failed
  * Have a small image next to the question, question mark for the current question, 'check' sign for correct, and an 'X' for wrong
 * ~~Let the user click and zoom images~~
- * Implemented
 * Travel - Let the user move X meters and then "automagically" scan the tag.
 * Statistic about where you are on the route, also see where other are
+ * Simple statistic on how long you used, and how far you walked
+  * Send statistics anonymous to server
 * ~~Scan tags with QR-code or GPS~~
- * Implemented
-* Google Map: Get location from where you are from you where you should go
+* Google Map: Get direction from where you are from you where you should go
 * Refactoring of the NFC and QR scanning, GPS is working best now
 * Better history of where you are in the story (in case of app failure)
 * Send "help" or messages to people on a Story.
 Similar to Hunger Games